If the English language wasn’t tricky enough, combining words to form new ones muddies the slope even further.

 Ascared was first recorded in writing around 1905 as a combination of the words scared and afraid.
 A- was attached as a prefix to the past participle scared and was likely influenced by the British dialect version yscared that is recorded through the latter half of the 1800s.

 As a regional word, it is often first attributed to the New Hampshire French-Canadian residents who later spread into the Midwestern rural farming areas.
 Today, the slang is often recognized as more heavily used in the South, likely spread through the movement of farming communities.

 Since the word is not commonly used and is attributed to regional dialect and informal wiring, it is not often seen.
 However, we have dug up a few instances of its use.

-So, then the Arab League got ascared that Qaddafi would retaliate against them. [comment on Wall Street Journal]
+So, then the Arab League got ascared that Qaddafi would retaliate against them (originally found in a comment on a Wall Street Journal post).

 It also appears in written dialogue in fictional works—for example:

 “I wonder,” said Hopalong, glancing through the door, “if them friends of mine reckon I’m any ascared to go in that tent?”
 [Bar-20 Days, Clarence E. Mulford]